ASKurz/blogdown5/content/blog/2023-02-06-causal-inference-with-potential-outcomes-bootcamp/index.md

     ## Prediction type:  response
     ## Columns: type, term, estimate, std.error, statistic, p.value, conf.low, conf.high

-Now we have a nice standard error and 95% interval range for the estiamte of our estimand, `\(\tau_\text{ATE}\)`.
+Now we have a nice standard error and 95% interval range for the estimate of our estimand, `\(\tau_\text{ATE}\)`.
 Thus, the average causal effect of the experimental condition relative to the waitlist control is a reduction of about 2 and a half pounds, with with a very wide 95% confidence interval range spanning from a reduction of 13 pounds to an *increase* of 8 pounds.
 Now look back at the parameter summary for `ols1`.

 ``` r
 summary(ols1)